Fauci criticizes Fox News for silence after pundit Lara Logan compares him to Nazi doctor

 ‘Needle Nazis,’ ‘medical brown shirts,’ Mengele and Stars of David: How Nazi-coronavirus comparisons have proliferated on the right

-Among right-wing politicians and pundits, there have been a growing number of comparisons between coronavirus restrictions and Nazi Germany, with some calling vaccine promoters “needle Nazis” and “medical brown shirts.”
+Among right-wing politicians and pundits, there has been a growing number of comparisons between coronavirus restrictions and Nazi Germany, with some calling vaccine promoters “needle Nazis” and “medical brown shirts,” the latter a reference to the uniform worn by the Nazi Party’s first paramilitary wing.

-Logan’s contentious remarks triggered immediate backlash.
-Organizations such as the Anti-Defamation League, Auschwitz Museum and American Jewish Committee have strongly condemned her comparison and called for an apology for the victims.
+Logan’s remarks triggered immediate backlash.
+Organizations including the Anti-Defamation League, the Auschwitz Museum and the American Jewish Committee have condemned her comparison and called for an apology.

 “Utterly shameful,” the American Jewish Committee wrote on Twitter.
 “Josef Mengele earned his nickname by performing deadly and inhumane medical experiments on prisoners of the Holocaust, including children.